 Our feline home bodies are Molly, the ‘fluff nugget,’ and Luna, the “chonky” cat… she never misses a meal!

-The canine member of the family is Blaze, the pure-bred mutt.
-She is exceptionally friendly and full of energy.
+The canine members of the family are Blaze, the pure-bred mutt, and Fifi, a rescue from Puerto Rico.
+They are exceptionally friendly and full of energy.
 You can get your pet fixes at Open Arms!

 We are so glad that you chose to stay with us in our home.
 There are a few things you should know.